aasensio/DNHazel/README.md

-# DNHazel
+# All my Deep Learning projects

-Deep network Hazel version
+This repository contains all my deep learning projects.
+Feel free to wander around.